 Mentees also commit in writing to participate in the program and mentees and mentors are carefully matched.
 “We want to make sure we get a good fit,” says Williams. ”Race, religion do not play a role in it.
 Our motto is to match mentee with mentor with common interests.
 This allows for the opportunity to build a great relationship.”
 Williams emphasizes that mentors are not tasked with being a counselor to the mentee, however, VFS does offer this service free of charge to any teen in the mentor program.

 At the end of nine months, VFS holds a mentee graduation celebration.
-Post-graduation mentor/mentee relationships may continue, but VFS believe it is critical to celebrate the nine month investment and accomplishment achieved by mentor and mentee .
+Post-graduation mentor/mentee relationships may continue, but VFS believes it is critical to celebrate the nine month investment and accomplishment achieved by mentor and mentee .
 “Some of these kids have not received credit for anything.
 This is a milestone we don’t want them to ever forget.”
 To learn more about mentoring visit www.vfsdads.com.
-To sign up for the April 17 training contact Derick Williams, email@example.com 205-704-0594.
-If you know a child in that can benefit from this free mentoring program, contact Deonte Collier at VFS, firstname.lastname@example.org, 205-757-4056. †
+To sign up for the June 5 training contact Derick Williams, firstname.lastname@example.org 205-704-0594.
+If you know a child in that can benefit from this free mentoring program, contact Charity Havercroft at VFS, email@example.com, 205-837-0265. †